As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 - Sore throat

-- GI symptoms such as diarrhea, abdominal pain and/or nausea
+- GI symptoms such as diarrhea, abdominal pain, nausea or vomiting

 Some symptoms are an emergency